 An individual convicted of a bribery offense is likely to be disqualified from holding a position as a director, supervisor or senior manager of a company for up to five years.

 Companies convicted of bribery offenses may also be disclosed to the public on its credit record, and face debarment from public procurement contracts for up to three years in accordance with the PRC’s Governmental Procurement Law.

 13) Are deferred prosecution agreements (DPAs) or other similar settlement mechanisms available?

 No, there are no deferred prosecution agreements (DPAs) under Chinese law.
 However, mitigation is available under Chinese law.

 For criminal offenses, a lighter punishment or mitigated punishment may be given if the person who gives or receives a bribe voluntarily confesses their crime(s) before being prosecuted.
 If the person who gives or receives a bribe plays a critical role in resolving a significant case or provides meritorious deeds to the investigation authority, a mitigated punishment or exemption from punishment may be granted.

-In cases of the administrative commercial bribery offence under the AUCL, if the offending entity proactively eliminates or relieves the misconduct, a lighter or mitigated administrative penalty may be given.
+In cases of the administrative commercial bribery offense under the AUCL, if the offending entity proactively eliminates or relieves the misconduct, a lighter or mitigated administrative penalty may be given.
 Further, if the violation concerned is found to be minor and is corrected in a timely manner, the offending entity may be exempted from an administrative penalty.